Microsoft Announce System Center 2025

 • Service Manager

-will be released in their 2025 form by Quarter 4, calendar year 2024.
-This is to align with the Windows Server 2025 release, so that there is management support for the latest Windows Server version right from Day 0.
+This aligned with the Windows Server 2025 release, so that there is management support for the latest Windows Server version right from Day 0.

 What’s new in System Center 2025